Ilyas ibn Habib al-Fihri

 But Ilyas's other brother, Amran ibn Habib, then in command of Tunis, refused to recognize the fratricidal coup.
 Amran gave shelter to Abd al-Rahman's fugitive son, Habib ibn Abd al-Rahman, and together, they waged war against Ilyas and Abd al-Wareth.

 The armies met south of Tunis in late 755.
-But before battle was enjoined, an agreement was reached to partition Ifriqiya between the Fihrid family.
+But before engaging in battle, an agreement was reached to partition Ifriqiya between the Fihrid family.
 Amran was to be assigned the government of Tunis and environs, the young Habib the government of southerly Gafsa and Nafzawa, allowing Ilyas to hold on to the remainder of Ifriqiya and overlordship of the Maghreb.
 The settlement made, Habib proceeded to Kairouan, while Ilyas accompanied Amran back to Tunis.
 But once in Tunis, Ilyas suddenly turned on his brother and ordered the arrest of Amran and his coterie.
 Amran was dispatched in chains to al-Andalus, where they would be handed over to Yusuf ibn Abd al-Rahman al-Fihri, governor of al-Andalus.

 Returning to Kairouan, Ilyas pressured the young Habib to also leave for al-Andalus.
 But before the ship could depart, Habib was seized by the partisans of his late father Abd al-Rahman, who promptly proclaimed Habib emir of Ifriqiya and raised an army in his name.

 The two armies met in the environs of Laribus.
 But before battle was enjoined, Habib challenged Ilyas to resolve the quarrel in single combat.
 At first hesitant, Ilyas finally consented, at the urging of his own commanders.
 Habib defeated and killed Ilyas, carrying his head as a trophy in a procession back to Kairouan.
 This took place in December 755.

 Hearing of Ilyas's defeat, Abd al-Wareth and remaining partisans of Ilyas fled south and took shelter among the Warfajuma Berbers, from where they would plot their comeback.